 Plans are medically underwritten

 The first point deserves more discussion.
 By opting for level-funded health insurance, employers receive more stable health care costs because the rates are based on the health trends of employees and dependents.
-Level-funded monthly premiums are broken down into three categories: administrative fees, stop loss coverage, and projected claims.
+Level-funded monthly premiums are typically broken down into three categories: administrative fees, stop loss coverage, and projected claims.
 Projected claims are calculated by reviewing the potential health risks of enrolling employees and dependents.
 At the end of twelve months, if an employer pays more into their claims fund than the carrier paid out in claims, then the employer is eligible to receive money back from the carrier (as long as they renew).
 As an example, let’s take a look at Aetna’s level-funding book of business, called Aetna Funding Advantage (AFA).
-From June 2018 - May 2019, > 43% of groups had a surplus and $8,732 was the average payout to employers!
+From June 2018 - May 2019, > 43% of groups had a surplus and $8,732 was the average payout to employers.

 With that being said, it is important to keep in mind that medically underwritten health insurance plans can leave certain businesses ineligible for coverage.
 Carriers can deny offering level-funded coverage to businesses with workers and/or dependents that have pre-existing medical conditions.